glin/reactable/README.md

   defaultPageSize = 10,       # Default page size
   pageSizeOptions =           # Page size options
     c(10, 25, 50, 100),
-  showPagination = NULL,      # Show pagination?
-Defaults to TRUE if the table fits on one page minRows = 1,                # Minimum number of rows to show selection = NULL,           # Enable row selection?
+  paginationType = "numbers", # Pagination control to use.
+Either "numbers" (the default), "jump", or "simple" showPagination = NULL,      # Show pagination?
+Defaults to TRUE if the table has more than one page showPageSizeOptions = TRUE, # Show page size options? showPageInfo = TRUE,        # Show page info? minRows = 1,                # Minimum number of rows to show selection = NULL,           # Enable row selection?
 Either "multiple" or "single" selectionId = NULL,         # Shiny input ID for the selected rows